Not So Scary Disney Halloween Movies for Family Movie Night

 - Are these movies appropriate for young children?

-- Definitely.
+- For the most part, yes.
 This list was created specifically with families in mind, so all of the titles are safe for young children.
 That said, some options, like Frankenweenie or The Haunted Mansion, may include a few moments that are more intense.
 If you’re watching with toddlers or preschoolers, start with Mickey’s Tale of Two Witches or Monsters, Inc. for a gentle introduction to Halloween themes.

 - Can I buy Disney-themed Halloween items to go with our movie night?